Symphony No. 6 (Mahler): Instrumentation

+Listed above is the full, original orchestration of the sixth symphony.
+The critical edition doesn't account for everything listed, especially regarding the very large percussion section.
+The number of harps specified is ambiguous; Mahler called for two in his list of instruments, but at one point he called for four harps in the score.
+Due to costs, however, most performances use only two.

-In addition to very large woodwind and brass sections, Mahler augmented the percussion section with several unusual instruments, including the famous "Mahler hammer".
+In addition to very large woodwind and brass sections, Mahler augmented the percussion section with several unusual instruments, including untuned bells, offstage cowbells, and the famous "Mahler hammer".
 The sound of the hammer, which features in the last movement, was stipulated by Mahler to be "brief and mighty, but dull in resonance and with a non-metallic character (like the fall of an axe)."
 The sound achieved in the premiere did not quite carry far enough from the stage, and indeed the problem of achieving the proper volume while still remaining dull in resonance remains a challenge to the modern orchestra.
 Various methods of producing the sound have involved a wooden mallet striking a wooden surface, a sledgehammer striking a wooden box, or a particularly large bass drum, or sometimes simultaneous use of more than one of these methods.
 Contemporaries mocked the use of the hammer, as shown by a caricature from the satirical magazine Die Muskete.